Sexual Offender Treatment in NYC

-If the behavior in question is a sex offense, I have provided treatment for it, many times over.
-Whatever your sex offense is, I can treat it.
-You can see my extensive qualifications on my first page, and in my footer below.
-I will not repeat them here.
-I will say that my approach is “very cognitive”, which means it is more flexible, more spontaneous and less out of a “workbook” than formal Cognitive Therapy, but still spends time addressing and pulling apart thoughts and perceptions about self, women, men, and essentially anything in the world where a misperception can create resentments and or negative behaviors.
+Whatever your sexual offense is, I can treat it.
+My approach is “very cognitive”, which is more flexible and spontaneous and less out of a “workbook” than formal Cognitive Therapy, but still addresses and pulls apart thoughts and perceptions about self, women, men, and essentially anything in the world where a misperception can create resentments and or negative behaviors.

-When these erroneous cognitions are challenged, and corrected, it eliminates the specific thoughts behaviors that create major problems.
-As I am a couple decades in the field expert, I will not be using rote questions, and or worksheets, such you may encounter with some other “experts”.
+When these erroneous cognitions are challenged and corrected, it eliminates the specific thoughts and behaviors that create major problems.
+I do not use rote questions or worksheets, such you may encounter with some other “experts”.
 I use my extensive knowledge and insight to move you along as quickly as possible in you getting the knowledge and insight as to what you need to do to improve your situation.
 This is all about making you safer from this behavior in the future and rebuilding the parts of your life you broke when you acted out.

-The farther one goes into their cycle the less accurate the persons interpretations of others are, the less accurate the persons predictions of their behavior are, and the less accurate the persons predictions of consequences are.
-We will address family of origin issues, but only to what is relevant, I am not here to speak to you about your parents, except so far as anything you learned from family “bit” you later on.
-If you have sexually offended….
-Give me a call, and we can work together to make you safer from these behaviors in the future, have you accept yourself again, and rebuild the parts of your life you broke when you acted out.
+The farther one spirals into their cycle, their ability to discern their own behavior and its consequences diminishes.
+If you have sexually offended, give me a call and we can work together to make you safer from these behaviors in the future, have you accept yourself again, and rebuild the parts of your life you broke when you acted out.